 Learn Chinese for FREE

 Listening to native Chinese podcasts is a free way of learning Chinese.
 No need to pay for books or tapes or programmes.
+There is no need to learn Chinese characters or the writing system (although of course this helps as you progress to an intermediate or advanced level).
+Through listening to podcasts, you would just be learning spoken Chinese.
 You can listen as much as you want and see how things go.
-See how they go, you can also opt for one of the learn Chinese programmes that we suggest.
+A great way to learn Chinese at your own speed.
+Hopefully soon you will be impressing native Chinese speakers with your skills.